 So you’re engaged and eloping!
 Congratulations on finding your life mate.
 As you well know there are a number of reasons to elope:

-• No interest or time in planning a wedding
+• Have no interest or time in planning a wedding?

 Eloping VS Formal Wedding